 - Provide support for collaborative research activities.
 The center will provide grant support and shared research resources to increase sponsor supported research with the aim of engendering multi-disciplinary, translational research on children’s and families’ well-being.

 - Provide graduate and post-doctoral research training opportunities, including training fellowships and scholarly mentorship.
 Provide undergraduate students with hands-on research experiences to enhance their critical thinking skills, engender an empirical approach to understanding children and families, launching students into successful graduate school or professional settings.

-- Produce forums, workshops, and conferences that bring academics and practitioners together to discuss pressing issues regarding children’s development, mental health, and how family life contributes to those areas.
+- Produce forums, workshops, and conferences that bring academics and practitioners together to discuss pressing issues regarding children’s development, mental health, and how parents, families, educators and providers contribute to those.